Mesothelioma

 • Irregular heartbeat

-The average life expectancy of pericardial mesothelioma patients is approximately 6 months.
+The average life expectancy of pericardial mesothelioma patients is approximately 6 to 10 months.

 Testicular Mesothelioma